eldargab/agent-next/README.md

 `Agent` abstraction as an easy way to setup your `send` function and issueing requests with it.

-## What advantages it has over other libs (like request, superagent)?
+## What advantages it has over other libs (like request or superagent)?

 It is tremendously simpler and far more flexible.
-For example, you can swap entire http implementation and still have all advanced agent available.
+For example, you can swap entire http implementation and still have advanced agent available.

 ## Examples